Casper Ruud: 2025: First ATP 1000 title, top 10

 Casper Ruud reached the quarterfinals at the Swiss Indoors Basel 2025.

 At the 2025 Mutua Madrid Open Ruud reached his third Masters 1000 final, defeating again 20th seed Francisco Cerúndolo in straight sets, which guaranteed a return to the top 10 in the singles rankings on 5 May 2025.
 He then defeated 5th seed Jack Draper in the final in 3 sets to win his first Big Title.
-Casper Ruud reached the quarterfinals at the Swiss Indoors in Basel but had to retire due to injury during his match against Alejandro Davidovich Fokina.
-In the following week at the Paris Masters, Ruud lost in the round of 32 to Daniel Altmaier.
+Ruud reached the quarterfinals at the Swiss Indoors in Basel but had to retire due to injury during his match against Alejandro Davidovich Fokina.
+In the following week at the Paris Masters, he lost in the round of 32 to Daniel Altmaier.

+2026: Italian Open final

+At the 2026 Italian Open, Ruud defeated Luciano Darderi in straight sets to reach his first final in Rome and fourth overall in Masters 1000 tournaments.
+With his win, he returned to the top 3 of the ATP rankings on 17 May 2026.
+He was defeated by Jannik Sinner in the final in straight sets.

 National representation

 Davis Cup

 He became part of the Norwegian Davis Cup team in 2015, and together with countryman Viktor Durasovic promoted Norway from Group Three Europe Zone to Group Two Europe/Africa Zone.

 In the 2016 Davis Cup, Ruud and Durasovic lost 3–2 to Lithuania in the first round.
 In the play-offs they beat Luxembourg 3–2 to stay in the Group Two Europe/Africa Zone.
 Norway remained in Group Two Europe/Africa Zone in 2017 and 2018 before winning their 2019 tie against Georgia, securing them a place in the play-off for World Group I as a result of changes in the Davis Cup format.
 They won the play-off against Barbados and thereby qualified for World Group I.